Why Would Someone Run 250KM in the Desert?

-Hong Kong based Briton, Ben Fox quite rightly points out “there is no simple answer”.
-When asked to expand on this, he has a rather more profound answer “I think it's important to never live in the status quo, to never accept a life of pure comfort and convenience without ever discovering what you are really capable of.”
+Hong Kong-based Briton Ben Fox quite rightly points out “there is no simple answer”.
+When asked to expand on this, he has a rather more profound answer: “I think it's important to never live in the status quo, to never accept a life of pure comfort and convenience without ever discovering what you are really capable of.
 These days we live lives which are too full of comfort and convenience, we become soft and lazy, we drink too much, eat too much and complain about our first world problems”.
 His view is “that we all need to push the limits and suffer discomfort and some pain to shake up our lives”.
 Ben also wants to instill in his children that they can strive hard to achieve their goals and that they should never give up just because something is a little difficult.
-However, as with most of us, Ben Fox will tell those friend and family who will always label him the crazy one,: “why not?”.
-Or quote the mountaineer George Mallory when asked why he wanted to try to climb Everest, "Because it's there!"
+However, as with most of us, Ben asks those friend and family who always label him the crazy one: “Why not?”
+Or quote the mountaineer George Mallory when asked why he wanted to try to climb Everest: "Because it's there!"

-Many of us will resonate with David Cox of the UK who completed three 4 Deserts races since 2010, says, ‘I love the physical, the mental and the emotional space.
-It allows me the time to put things into perspective, to marvel at this beautiful and amazing planet, and to enjoy the company of (extra)ordinary people.’
-He is right, the races do tend to turn people into better versions of themselves.
+Many of us will resonate with David Cox of the UK who has completed three 4 Deserts races since 2010.
+He says, "I love the physical, the mental and the emotional space.
+It allows me the time to put things into perspective, to marvel at this beautiful and amazing planet, and to enjoy the company of (extra)ordinary people."
+He's right, the races do tend to turn people into better versions of themselves.

 There’s no denying 250 kilometres / 155 miles is a long way to run.
-Add to that a desert terrain, with soft sand, the occasional dune, extremes of temperature and 9kg / 20lb on your back, it can seem the ultimate challenge.
-Some competitors have completed a 10 km, marathon, maybe even 100km and want to take the next step.
-It might come from a desire to beat a time, or set a record.
+Add to that a desert terrain with soft sand, the occasional dune, extremes of temperature and 9kg / 20lb on your back, and it can seem the ultimate challenge.
+Some competitors have completed a 10km, a marathon, maybe even 100km and want to take the next step.
+It might come from a desire to beat a time or set a record.

 In Canadian brothers Eric and Paul Chan’s case, it was for two reasons.
-They wanted to set a record and doing something extraordinary helped their aim to raise thousands for the Rainforest Trust charity, they completed their year long quest to break a world record for most number of desert races run in a year.
+They wanted to set a record and doing something extraordinary helped their aim to raise thousands for the Rainforest Trust charity.
+They completed their year-long quest to break the world record for most number of desert races run in a year.

-Jax Mariash from the United States trained hard to become the first woman to complete the 4 Deserts Grand Slam PLUS - all 4 Deserts Race PLUS the RacingThePlanet Ultramarathon in one year and was also crowned the 4 Deserts female champion of 2016.
+Jax Mariash from the United States trained hard to become the first woman to complete the 4 Deserts Grand Slam PLUS - all 4 Deserts Races PLUS the RacingThePlanet Ultramarathon in one year - and was also crowned the 4 Deserts female champion of 2016.